brendavvng/Capstone-3/README.md

 ✔️ Features Implemented:

-- 🔍 Product browsing and searching
+- 🔍 Product browsing and searching by color
 - 🗂️ Viewing product details
 - 📁 Browsing products by category